-Just like a file-sharing tool isn’t a true substitute for a DAM system, neither is a CMS library.
-But DAM and CMS together help teams create once and publish everywhere.
-By using the assets from your DAM system, you’re able to collect and analyze their embed and download data.
+Just like file-sharing tools aren’t a true substitute for a DAM system, neither is a content management system (CMS) library.
+But together, DAM and CMS platforms can help teams create once and publish everywhere.
+By using the assets from your DAM system to populate content in a CMS, you’re able to track its embed and download data.

-Access assets from within your CMS tool
+Integration workflow example: Access assets from within your CMS tool

 As web designers create pages in your CMS, they can access assets from your DAM system without actually needing to be in the DAM site.
 This integration allows designers to search for image and video content within the DAM platform while upholding the security permissions set by the DAM admin.

 Once an asset is selected, an embed code is inserted into the page — meaning that anytime a new version of a file is added to the DAM site, it will be updated wherever this asset is used within the CMS.

 Popular CMS tools to integrate with DAM software